rustnl/rustnl2025/src/pages/talks/valdemar.md

 ////// <!-- sepatator between abstract and bio -->

-I am a Rust engineer who have a large within the subject of programming languages.
-And specially the a bit more niche subject of program transformation.
+I am a Rust engineer who have a large interest within the subject of programming languages, and especially the bit more niche subject of program transformation.

 I have volunteered a lot in the past both for teaching and open source projects and I practically live inside of Emacs.